Gabriel42/my-digital-garden/src/site/notes/Garden/2025/september/The meaning behind an Oath.md

 ![Pasted image 20250918163154.png](/img/user/Pasted%20image%2020250918163154.png)
 But the Oath… that stuck with me.

 The book reminds us that “many fantasy protagonists are sworn to follow a code that spurs them to action and challenges them on their journey.”
 That line hit close to home.
-In a way, starting this blog _is_ my oath: a promise to read, reflect, and explore RPG books—one at a time.
+In a way, starting this blog _is_ my oath: a promise to read, reflect, and explore RPG books one at a time.
 Getting back into TTRPGs feels like a journey, and this blog is the road I’ve chosen.

 So, why not take the exercise seriously and make an oath of my own?
-It will be exaggerated, sure—this is a blog, not a hero’s quest—but leaning into the overblown tone feels right.
+It will be exaggerated, sure this is a blog, not a hero’s quest, but leaning into the overblown tone feels right.
 Let’s see what my backstory looks like when filtered through the book’s structure.

 ---